ovh/docs/pages/public_cloud/data_analytics/data_processing/security_specifications/guide.en-gb.md

 You are authorized to perform vulnerability scans on the service you have subscribed to.
 OVHcloud doesn't have to be previously informed.<br>
 Security measures deployed by OVHcloud (especially network protection) aren't disabled, because such an audit's purpose is to demonstrate a clear vision of the security level of the customer's infrastructure.<br>
-You are not authorized to use your service to scan other infrastructures.
+You are not authorized to use your service to scan other infrastructures.<br>
 Tests could be made on the service API and the web page for spark dashboard (stateless).

 ## 3.SLA